Welcome to Year 5!

 In line with the school's Homework Policy, children in Year 5 are expected to complete homework tasks in English and maths which should take approximately one hour.
 Reading is in addition to these tasks.
 If children do not complete the tasks on time, they will be expected to complete them during a lunch hour.

 Regular reading is of vital importance to support children's academic progress so please encourage your children to read as much as possible.
 We expect children to read at least five times per week and - if they can - for at least 20 minutes.
-Children should record their reading in their new Homework/ Reading Diary and bring this in with their reading books on a daily basis.
+Children will be set a reading challenge on Class Dojo, which they must complete weekly.

-Children should complete the task given to them by their teacher - this will be set through an online platform, which consolidates learning from the week's lessons.
-The children should complete their homework in a Maths Homework book, which will be checked on a weekly basis.
-The task will be due every Monday.
+Children should complete the task given to them by their teacher - this will be set through Class Dojo and will consolidate learning from the week's lessons.
+The children should complete their homework online and upload this to the Dojo.
+This will be checked on a weekly basis.

 Year 5 Curriculum